 The scholarships above are specific to this programme.
 For more funding opportunities search the scholarships database

-2.1 Honours degree or non-UK equivalent qualification in geography, urban planning, environmental science, public health or related social science subject, along with an interest in acquiring skills in quantitative and spatial data analysis.
-Candidates from other disciplines may also be considered.
+2.1 Honours degree or non-UK equivalent qualification in geography, urban planning, environmental science, public health, economic, or related social science subject, along with an interest in acquiring skills in data science, statistics, GIS, and spatial analytics.
+Candidates from other disciplines such as statistics, information science, data science and engineering may also be considered.
 If you are unsure whether your degree is suitable, you can email the programme convener to discuss.

 English language requirements